HeylelOS/cyberd/docs/endpoints.md

 ## Components

-Messages are binary coded, and can be composed of the following items:
+Messages are binary coded, and can be composed of the following components:

 |   Component    |                             Format                           |
 |----------------|--------------------------------------------------------------|